Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Illinois Self Defense: Castle Doctrine
+Castle Doctrine

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are subject to change through the passage of new legislation, court rulings (including federal decisions), ballot initiatives, and other means.
+FindLaw strives to provide the most current information available.
+You should consult an attorney or conduct your own legal research to verify the state law(s) before making any legal decisions.

-Illinois Self Defense Laws: Related Resources
+Illinois Self-Defense Laws: Related Resources

 - Illinois Criminal Statute of Limitations Laws